 Click here to visit our Charity and Not for Profit Knowledge Hub, which curates all of our Charities insights and expertise together in one place.

 We have built a strong reputation as accountants to charities, and not for profit organisations.
 We ranked nationally as a Top 30 charity audit firm in the Charity Finance league table.
-We are proud that 14 of our team hold a Diploma of Charity Accounting, so you can be reassured that you will be receiving advice from experienced, well-qualified and genuinely well informed charity specialists.
+We are proud of the number of our team that hold a Diploma of Charity Accounting, so you can be reassured that you will be receiving advice from experienced, well-qualified and genuinely well informed charity specialists.

 We aim to help our clients become more effective and deliver more for their beneficiaries.
-Our reputation is built on an established track record of delivering value for our clients and providing a personal service, as has been proved to be the case since 1919.
+Our reputation is built on an established track record of delivering value for our clients and providing a personal service.
+We pride ourselves on the relationships that we build with our clients.

 Through our tailored audit and advisory services, we provide trustees with the assurance that their charity is managing its resources effectively.
 As well as being commercial accountants, our team has an in-depth knowledge of the governance and management of charities and social enterprises.
 They can advise on a range of business activities to help your organisation achieve the best financial outcomes, whilst being mindful of your objectives.

 We’re one of the top 30 auditors in the UK.
 Creating value that makes a real difference to a client’s business – year after year – is intrinsic to our audit approach.
 The service we deliver matches strict compliance requirements without interfering with clients’ need to run a successful charity.
 This means minimising any disruption caused by the audit process, and maximising the potential to bring you meaningful insights on activities and financial controls within the organisation.